illidanlab/ConvexClustering/README.md

 # Robust Convex Clustering

 Clustering is an unsupervised learning approach that explores data and seeks groups of similar objects.
-Many classical clustering models such as $k$-means and DBSCAN are based on heuristics algorithms and suffer from local optimal solutions and numerical instability.
+Many classical clustering models such as k-means and DBSCAN are based on heuristics algorithms and suffer from local optimal solutions and numerical instability.
 Recently convex clustering has received increasing attentions, which leverages the sparsity inducing norms